bertt/triangulator/README.md

 ## Remarks

-- Input wkb must be of type PolyhedralSurface, otherwise an error will occur.
+- Input wkb must be of type PolyhedralSurface, otherwise an error will occur;
+- Geometries with holes are not supported (yet).

 ## Method